AlasiriAS/fend-project-memory-game/README.md

 ## How to play?
 - First you have to download a clone of the project and run it locally by opening 'index.html' file in your browser
 - To win the game you have to match all cards.
-- the game will shuffle the cards everytime you run or restart the game.
+- The game will shuffle the cards everytime you run or restart the game.
 - There is a score that will record how many tries have you made until you win.
-- also the game have time and stars that will decreases if you exceeded that expected number of plays.
+- Also the game have time counter, and 3 stars, you will lose a star if you exceeded that expected number of plays.
-- finally, a congrat message will appear with time and score and stars if you matched all cards.
+- Finally, a congrat message will appear with time, score and stars if you matched all cards.